We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Christmas Wine 2020

 A perfume by Pineward for women and men, released in 2020.
 The scent is fruity-spicy.
-It is still in production.
+It is only available seasonally and therefore limited in availability.
+The perfume is vegan according to the manufacturer.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.